Modifying a stock Xbox in 2022 with modchip and 1TB hard drive. Installing XBMC4Xbox and transferring games

 Final results

 So here is my modded OG Xbox in all its glory.
-Looking stock from the outside, loading straight to XBMC4XBOX to play hundreds of games, emulators and some good old TV shows.
+It looks stock from the outside.
+It loads straight to XBMC4XBOX to play hundreds of games, emulators, and some good old TV shows.
 This console sits on my gaming desk along with my other consoles.
-It works perfectly with the Hydra Scart selector, although I found it necessary to use the official Xbox RGB Scart cable.
-With other cables the image was very poor, or RGB didn’t work at all unless connected directly to the TV scart socket.
+It works perfectly with the Hydra Scart selector.
+However, I found it necessary to use the official Xbox RGB Scart cable.
+With other cables, the image was very poor.
+The RGB didn’t work at all unless connected directly to the TV scart socket.
 New games and roms can be added over FTP.
 For this function I leave the console connected directly to the LAN.

 Xbox is a true testament to community development.
 From modchips, softmod ability, homebrew and general gaming, the Xbox is still great fun to play around with in 2022.
 I’ve got a lot of fond memory’s with the original Xbox.
 I home this page inspires you to play one soon.